sherpa-ai/sherpa/docs/welcome.rst

 * parallel computation that can be fitted to the user's needs
 * a live dashboard for the exploratory analysis of results.

+Its goal is to provide a platform in which recent hyperparameter optimization algorithms can be used interchangeably while running on a laptop or a cluster.